-It is devastating to see your good employees quitting after spending years of sharing same goals, drive and challenges together.
-Good employees leave to seek greener pastures owing to many reasons that are sometimes beyond an employer’s control as they involve life events in the employee’s sphere outside of work; pursuing a change in career or to follow their partners across the country, etc.
+It is devastating to see your good employees quitting after spending years of sharing the same goals, drive, and challenges together.
+Good employees leave to seek greener pastures owing to many reasons, that are sometimes beyond an employer’s control.
+These reasons can involve life events in the employee’s sphere outside of work, or they want to pursue a change in career or to follow their partners across the country, etc.

 But there are quite a few explicable reasons for a good employee’s departure; If you look under the surface.